OPIN-Smart-Home/SmartLamp/README.md

 5. **Relay Module 5V with Optocoupler**
    Controls the electrical switching of the lights, allowing automation and remote control.
 6. **Switch**
    The device includes two cables that connect to an external switch.
-This switch allows users to manually turn the SmartLamp on or off.
+This switch allows users to manually turn the Smart Lamp on or off.
 7. **AC Power Input (L/N)**
    Two cables are provided for AC power input, connecting the device to the line (L) and neutral (N) lines of the electrical source.
 8. **Load Connection (L)**